amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 ## Looks cool, but how do I choose?

-First there are a few good ideas that can be implemented no matter which pattern is used.
+There are good practices you can adopt regardless of the pattern you choose.

-### Passing an argument to the view
+### Passing an Argument to the View

-Either with a view model or a reducer function, passing it as a dependency to the component simplifies testing and helps to separate concerns and decoupling the business logic from the view.
+Whether using a _ViewModel_ or a reducer function, passing it as a dependency to the component simplifies testing and helps separate concerns, decoupling business logic from the view.

-### Using immutable state
+### Using Immutable State

-Having a state that cannot be modified will help to understand which parts of the code are actually generating changes.
-Clarity on where the changes occur simplify code maintenance, code reviews and testing.
+Using immutable state helps clarify which parts of the code are responsible for changes.
+This clarity simplifies maintenance, code reviews, and testing.

-### Tipping the scale
+## Tipping the Scale

-There is no harm in starting with a couple of states in the view and later evolve into a reducer and even later switch to a view model.
+There is no harm in starting with a couple of state variables in the view and evolving later into a reducer, and eventually, a _ViewModel_.

-If you realize that you need more than one or two states to represent the logic behind the view or the requirements have changed and the logic between states is becoming more complex it may be time to incorporate a _reducer_.

-When the events for the reducer are growing and the code is harder to read may be a great time to incorporate a _ViewModel_.
+If you find that you need more than one or two state variables to represent the view logic, or if the logic between states is becoming complex, it may be time to incorporate a reducer.
+If the number of reducer events grows and the code becomes harder to read, transitioning to a _ViewModel_ could be a great next step.

-Some guideline questions could be:
+Consider these guideline questions:
 * Is the complexity of the application growing?
-* How easy to test is the code?
+* How easy is it to test the code?
-* Can my peers read the code and understand it on the first try?
+* Can my peers read and understand the code on the first try?
-* How many dependencies are needed to implement the business logic?
+* How many dependencies are required to implement the business logic?

-If the answer to any of these questions takes more than one or two seconds or you hear a "it depends", then, it is time to move to the next level.
+If the answer to any of these questions takes more than a couple of seconds or if you find yourself saying "it depends," then it might be time to move to the next level.

-Unfortunately, each move to the next level has a cost.
-Using a view model seems to be a very comprehensive solution with lots of benefits but requires substantially more code that has to be designed, written and tested.
+Each move to a higher level of abstraction comes with a cost.
+While using a _ViewModel_ offers many benefits, it also requires substantially more code to design, write, and test.

-In time, with experience, it will become easier to predict which one to choose to start, foresee the benefits and identify anti-patterns early.
+Over time, experience will help you predict which approach to choose, foresee the benefits, and identify anti-patterns early.